indiqusdocs/yntraa/docs/Subscribers/Compute/RHELInstances/ConfiguringAlerts.md

 ## Managing Recipients

 This will list and display all the email IDs already configured for the alerts.
-You can delete the existing ids and add other email ids by following the steps below.
+You can delete the existing ids and add other email ids by the following steps :

 1. Click the **Manage Recipients** button.
 2. Click **+ Add more recipients**.